 However, decoding the brain requires an understanding of complex interactions across a wide range of scales: from molecules to cells to circuits to behavior.
 Despite the vastly expanding amount of neuroscience data being gathered, the development of approaches to interpret and gain meaningful insight from this data is lagging.
-Therefore, powerful new brain simulation tools that work at the molecular level such as SUNY Downstate's tool, NetPyNE, are quickly gaining popularity amongst neuroscientists.
+Therefore, powerful new brain modeling tools that link the molecular, cellular and circuit scales, such as SUNY Downstate's NetPyNE tool, are quickly gaining popularity amongst neuroscientists.

 NetPyNE (Networks using Python and NEURON) is a project funded by the National Institute for Biomedical Imaging and Bioengineering at the NIH (U24 grant), the National Science Foundation (E-CAS grant), and the New York State Department of Health (SCIRB grant).
 NetPyNE provides a user-friendly, declarative language and a graphical interface to define the properties of molecules, neurons, and circuits.
 It also provides an easy way to validate the models against experimental data.
 The software is unique in that it allows students and scientists without programming expertise to build sophisticated brain models.
 NetPyNE also facilitates running parallel simulations on supercomputers and offers a variety of ways to visualize and analyze the resulting output, e.g. connectivity matrices, voltage traces, spike raster plots, local field potentials and information transfer measures.
 Users can export their models in standardized formats (NeuroML and SONATA), making them compatible with other modeling software.
 For more information, see the peer-reviewed publication in the eLife journal.